MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 Requirements:
 - Microsoft 365 Apps for enterprise, Version 2007 or later
 - A version of Windows 10 supported by Microsoft 365 Apps for enterprise
-- Office 365 (or Microsoft 365) E3 or E5 subscription plan
+- Microsoft 365 (or Office 365) A3, A5, E3, or E5 subscription plan

 ## How to view inventory